Skip to content ↓

 Reading

-In reading this term, the children will be building their fluency and decoding skills, consolidating blending and using strategies such as choral and echo reading.
-They will be reading phonically linked texts until they are secure in their phonics and then reading a range of guided texts, book band books, books for pleasure and enjoyment.
-Our class reader will be Andy Shepherd’s ‘The boy who grew dragons’.
-The children will develop their comprehension and understanding of texts by being encouraged to be ‘reading VIPERS’ and to focus on vocabulary, inference, prediction, explanation, retrieval and sequencing skills.
-The children will develop their love of reading by having engaging stories and poems read to them.
+In reading this term the children will be consolidating their decoding skills and using strategies such as choral and echo reading to improve their fluency.
+They will be reading fully decodable texts until they are secure in their phonics and then reading a range of book band books in different genres.
+They will develop their comprehension and understanding of texts by being encouraged to be ‘reading VIPERS’ and to focus on vocabulary, inference, prediction, explanation, retrieval and sequencing skills.
+Our class reader this term is Paddington by Michael Bond.
+The children will have regular opportunities to read for their own pleasure and entertainment.
+They will also read widely for fact finding and discovery, across the curriculum.

 Phonics*